yangchuansheng/plone.docker/docs/usage.rst

 storage options and variations, and there are multiple blog and forum postings that discuss and give advice in this area.

-8.1 Data volumes (suitable for production use)
+Data Volumes (suitable for production use)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let Docker manage the storage of your database data